 Bottom line: Buy the Sony MDR 7506 headphones if you are looking for good studio sound without spending too much.

-Many things make the Sennheiser HD 280 Professional Quality Music Headphones a favorable purchase.
+Many things make the Sennheiser HD 280 Professional Quality Music Headphones a favourable purchase.
 With an extended range and full reproduction of sound, it is both practical and enjoyable to use these headphones in any situation or application.
 These headphones are perfect for a professional looking to create the best sound quality or even someone who just appreciates a great listening experience.

 Sennheiser is known for making high-quality products and these headphones are no exception.
 With a sturdy yet comfortable design, you can count on the HD 280 Pros to last for many years of use in any environment.